 - Make sure that all devices that contain the volume are online.
-(Volumes can span multiple devices.)

-- Repair the volume using VREPAIR.

-- Make sure that the volume is visible.
+(Volumes can span multiple devices.) - Repair the volume using the vrepair command. - Make sure that the volume is visible.

 If you have tried all of the above without success, contact a Novell Support Provider or the disk drive manufacturer.